Undergraduate Library Research Awards

 - photograph of yourself (if you're a contest winner, the photo would be used in a powerpoint display during the awards ceremony)

-- Ask your professor to send an e-mail to Carolyn Johnson verifying that you wrote the paper/project for her/his course offered during any 2014 trimester.
+- Ask your professor to send a separate e-mail to Verification for Research Award confirming you wrote the paper/project for her/his course offered during a 2015 trimester.

 - One submission per student.